maelvls/k.maelvls.dev/README.md

-# Helm 3 + Vault + external-dns + cert-manager on GKE using Terraform
+# Terraform and Helm config for *.k.maelvls.dev

-Infra-as-code (terraform + helm 3) for creating a Kubernetes cluster with Vault and featuring.
+Infra-as-code (terraform + helm 3) for creating a Kubernetes cluster with:

 - external DNS configured dynamically by the cluster when the LoadBalancer (traefik) gets its external IP.
 Regarding the fqdn `*.k.maelvls.dev`: at first, I was using Cloudflare and a domain at Godaddy.
 Now, I use a Google Domain and Google Cloud DNS.
-- Letsencrypt certificates rotated automatically on a per-ingress basis.
+- Letsencrypt certificates rotated automatically on a per-ingress basis using cert-manager.

 Then: